(Last updated: August 1, 2017)

 Inputs and Outputs

 There are two important variables in reproduction of music: the INPUT – the quality of the original recording and mastering, “the source”, and the OUTPUT – the ability of the Hi Fi to faithfully retrieve and replay what was captured in the source.
 Good hi-fi should reproduce simply what is there, without adding anything.
 Admittedly, all the hi-fi systems I have listened to tend to impart a unique character of their own.
 Some are dry and analytical, others are punchy and bass-heavy, each more suited to particular types of music, so this may be difficult to achieve in practice, but it should still be the goal.
-The hi-fi returns what was recorded.
+The best hi-fi returns what was recorded, nothing else.

 With a vinyl record, there are variations in mastering and pressing of different editions.
 You can influence potential quality for better or worse by your choice of vinyl edition.
 In many cases (though not always) the best sounding edition will be the first edition, closest to the original tape master.
 With CD/digital source, you have got what you got: the file is the same from one copy to the next.
 Some argue the merits of high resolution files, 24bit/192 kHz or higher, re-mastered from original tapes (if they still exist in usable condition) In my limited experience, that may close the gap, but does not change the final winner.